thesacredmoocow/g14control-r2/README.md

 #### `default_power_plan` and `alt_power_plan` MUST BE SET IN ORDER FOR POWER PLAN SETTINGS TO WORK (BOOST, dGPU toggling)
 by default, the default power plan is "balanced" and the alt_power plan is "temp power plan". you need to set these to the names of your windows power plans, ie high performance, battery saver, etc.

-`use_animatrix` enable only if you have animatrix and have installed the drivers included in this repository

 `app_name:` can be customized, this is what the hover text displays over the icon and the windows notification title